My advice to someone newly diagnosed with MS

 1. Upon diagnosis...

 If you are anything like me I immediately had a million questions going round in my mind.
 What is MS? what will happen to me? will I live a normal life again? there is so much unknown.
 Then all the emotions kick in and you can't help but feel an overwhelming sense of grief.
-This is something I didn't know at the time but - Your emotional state impacts your whole physiology.
+But please do your best to stay as calm as possible right now.
+Something I didn't know at the time but - Your emotional state impacts your whole physiology.
 The mind and the body are connected and they have a beautiful relationship with each other when everything's in harmony.
 This seems so obvious to me now but it wasn't back then.
 Your thoughts and emotional state impact your physical state.
 Negativity brings down your immune system.
 An unhealthy, stressed and worried mind will make for a tense body pumping stress hormone and worsening your state and therefore triggering a worsening in symptoms and it can even trigger relapses.
 When I was going through mine I worried and I stressed, I panicked and I cried for weeks while my body got worse and worse, through that time I declined so quickly till eventually I'd hit rock bottom.
 I know it's an incredibly tough time and grief is a natural part of the process and expressing it is really important.
 But constant worry and stress when your already sick and need to heal will not help your body at all.
 Here's what I wish i'd done in those weeks I was stuck in hospital.

 2. STAY CALM - there is so much hope